Why you should always wash your child's new clothes

 - Dispersion dyes: These may cause allergy and rashes.

 Other chemicals include:

-- formaldehyde which is used to “finish” fabric.
+- Formaldehyde.
+This is used to “finish” fabric.
 Exposure to low levels irritates the eyes, nose, throat and can cause allergies affecting the skin and lungs.
 Higher exposure can cause throat spasms and build-up of fluid in the lungs.
 It is classified as a potential carcinogen.

 More points for consideration include:

 - Purchase gently-used clothing whenever possible.
 These clothes have been washed at least once, thus removing harmful chemicals.

 - Avoid buying low quality clothes.
 It's likely that the cheaper they are, the lower are the standards of quality control.